senzing-garage/g2explorer/README.md

 3. dataSourceSummary customer duplicates *(to view a list of duplicate records in the customer data source)*
 4. Select (N)ext or (P)revious to move through the examples.
 5. Select (W)hy on any example you want more explanation for.
-6. Select (S)croll on any table that is cut off as screen wrapping has been turned off.
-7. Select (Q)uit to get out of the report.
+6. Select (Q)uit to get out of the report.

 Thats it, happy exploring!